popey/snappy-docs/build-snaps/c.md

 ### Parts

 Parts define how to build your app.
 Parts can be anything: programs, libraries, or other assets needed to create and run your application.
 In this case we have one: the DOSBox source release tarball.
-In other cases these can point to local directories, remote git repositories, or tarballs.
+In other cases these can point to local directories, remote git repositories or other revision control systems.

-The autotools plugin uses the standard tools, configure and make to build the part.
-Before building the part the dependencies listed as build-packages are installed.
+Before building the part the dependencies listed as `build-packages` are installed.
+The autotools plugin uses the standard tools, `configure` and `make` to build the part.

 ```yaml
 parts: